EU missing overseas aid goals as austerity bites

 ONE calculated that the EU would need to increase its official development assistance by 42.9 billion euros between now and 2015 to meet its targets.

-For Africa, the advocacy group's particular focus, the prospect that further austerity will hit aid programmes could postpone the day when countries can stand on their own feet.
+For Africa, the advocacy group's particular focus, the prospect that further austerity will hit aid programs could postpone the day when countries can stand on their own feet.

 While Africa needs to rely primarily on its own tax revenues to tackle poverty, outside help can increase the governments' ability to improve tax collection, combat corruption and attract investment, the group said.